napari/docs/docs/howtos/layers/points.md

 name of the property and the values are numpy arrays with a value for each point (i.e., length N for N points in `Points.data`).
-As we will see below, we can use the values in a property to set the display properties of the points (e.g., face color or edge color).
+As we will see below, we can use the values in a property to set the display properties of the points (e.g., face color or border color).
 To see the points properties in action, please see the [point annotation tutorial](../../tutorials/annotation/annotate_points).

 ## Creating a new points layer